RedBulletTooling/KEYVILBOARD/SMS version/README.md

 **Only connect the keyboard after the KEYVILBOARD has been inserted into the USB port for a few seconds.
 Otherwise the keyboard and KEYVILBOARD WILL NOT work.
 This is due to a capacitor on the board that was added for stability.**

+**Also do NOT let the antenna directly touch the SIM tray when putting it in your case!
+This WILL short your KEYVILBOARD!
+Although this does no permanent damage, it does disable the KEYVILBOARD to function.**

 The majority of this readme was created by [Yago Hansen](https://github.com/yadox666), full credits and thanks go to him for his contributions.

 ## Specifications